IdealistYu/KyushuUniversityBeamerTemplate/README.md

 ## How to Use

-1. Clone the project.
+1. Clone the repository.
 Then use your local $\LaTeX$ compiler to compile the .tex file.
 2. Alternatively, click [here](https://www.overleaf.com/latex/templates/kyushu-university-beamer-template/grrtfbmkttfd) to use this template directly in Overleaf.

 ※ Note that when using versions that support both Japanese and Chinese, you may need to use the `xelatex` compiler instead of `pdflatex`.
 Additionally, you might need to replace the specified fonts.